MihailoIsakov/SC21_artifacts/README.md

 # Replication notes:
 Some of the produced figures may differ slightly from those in the paper:

 * Figure 1b does not use real application names, since these are anonymized in the dataset we share.
+The hardcoded labels ~should correspond to the correct original classes though.
 * Figure 1d in the paper was produced on the NERSC Cori dataset, but as we can only share the ALCF Theta dataset, we are reproducing it with Theta data.
 The figure does not significantly change, and the interpretation is the same - error is low when predicting on data drawn from the same time period as the training set (up to January 1st, 2020), and error grows after January 2020, since training set does not cover 2020.
 * Figure 4 was also produced using the NERSC Cori dataset, since Cori has LMT logs.
 Because Theta doesn't have LMT logs, we are able to reproduce only the 1st and 3rd distribution.